FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Once your dog is comfortable with having sections of his mouth brushed, you can try brushing his entire mouth.
 If he’s resistant, go back to doing sections until he’s more comfortable.

-Yes, You can also give your dog treats that help eliminate plaque buildup between brushings, such as dental chews (make sure they’re accepted by the Veterinary Dental Oral Health Council), rope toys, and rawhide chips [2].
+The best treats are ones that can also help eliminate plaque buildup between brushings, such as dental chews (make sure they’re accepted by the Veterinary Dental Oral Health Council), rope toys, and rawhide chips [2].

-How often should you brush your dog’s teeth?
-This is a question that dog owners often ask, and there is no definitive answer.
+This is a question that dog owners often ask, but there really isn’t one definitive answer.
 Dog teeth are very different from human teeth.
 Some veterinarians recommend brushing dogs teeth every day, while others say every other day is sufficient.
 The important thing is to be consistent with the brushing routine.
 So your dog gets used to it and it becomes a regular part of his or her routine.

 It’s also important to have your dog’s teeth professionally cleaned at least once a year.
 This will remove any plaque or tartar that has built up and can’t be removed with brushing.
 Bad breath might indicate dental disease or other major health issues.
 Regular dental cleaning can help prevent teeth and gums disease and other dental problems in dogs.

-Another thing to remember to ensure good dog dental health is to avoid giving your pooch table scraps or sweet treats.
+- To ensure good dog dental health, avoid giving your pooch table scraps or sweet treats.
 Not only are they potentially dangerous for him, they can increase tartar and plaque too.

 Leave a Reply